 But with a worldwide network of information in response to a typed-question at our fingertips, millions of people are now googling this symptom and seeing search results that mention multiple sclerosis.

-“MS does not usually cause sustained eyelid twitching,” says Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“MS does not usually cause sustained eyelid twitching,” says Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine, an MS specialist and clinical advisor for the Multiple Sclerosis Foundation.

 “Fasciculations are usually a sign of lower motor neuron disease, meaning, the nerve dysfunction is with the peripheral nerves,” Continues Dr. Williams.